 Photo: Carlos Perez Marin

-Typically, it fosters a yearlong exhibition where members and guests showcase their productions and thoughts by way of a continuum: overlapping organically, items and propositions come and go following the conversations and intuitions of participants, as well as their practical needs.
+Typically, it fosters a yearlong exhibition where affiliates showcase their productions and thoughts by way of a continuum: overlapping organically, items and propositions come and go following the conversations and intuitions of participants, as well as their practical needs.
+Exhibitions are usually tailed by ‘witnesses’ invited to follow the production process.
+Broadly speaking, exhibitions tend to be conjointly conceived with witnesses, and commercial in nature, though it can vary.
+Instead of openings, gatherings and ‘selat al rahim’ are organized from time to time, conveying the public to foster the bonds of kinship within the building.

 175 Rue Mohammed el Beqal, Marrakech, 40000